usnistgov/FIPS201/_FIPS201/frontend.md

 the contactless interface.
 Algorithms and key sizes for each PIV key type are specified in [SP 800-78].

 The PIV Card has both mandatory keys and optional keys:

-(^22) For legacy PKIs, as defined in Section 5.4, the certificates may be issued under a department or agency-specific policy that has been cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.

 - The PIV Authentication key is a mandatory asymmetric private key that supports card and cardholder authentication for an interoperable environment.